khanks0217/homework01/README.md

 Homework 1 - Python Refresher Guide Exercises

-These scripts make use of words and names file.
+These scripts make use of the words dictionary.

-**INCLUDE HOW TO ACCESS WORDS AND NAMES**

 script01.py - Finds and prints the five longest words in the word file.
 If two words are of the same length, the word that apears first alphabetically is listed.